JoelNiklaus/joelniklaus.github.io/_posts/2024-08-17-academic-journey-reflections.md

 ---
 layout: post
-title: Reflections on my Academic Journey
+title: Reflections on my Last Conference and Academic Journey
 date: 2024-08-17 00:00:00 +0000
 ---

-# Reflections on my Last Conference and Academic Journey

 With the conclusion of #ACL2024 some reflections on my last conference of my PhD and the academic journey over the past four years.